Sparse Recovery With Integrality Constraints: The -case

 For $\A\in\R^{m\times n}$, a set $S \subseteq [n]$ and some $V \subseteq \R^n$, we define the following two \emph{nullspace properties} (NSPs):

 If a matrix $\A$ satisfies one of these conditions for \emph{all} sets $S$ of cardinality $\card{S}\leq s$, we say that the respective NSP \emph{of order $s$} is satisfied.

-In the continuous setting, nullspace properties are well-known to yield the strongest results relating $\ell_1$-minimization to the recovery of sparse vectors; we summarize the fundamental results in the following theorem.
+In the continuous setting, nullspace properties are well-known to yield the strongest results relating $\ell_1$-minimization to the recovery of sparse vectors.
+For the sake of completeness, we summarize the fundamental such results from the literature (rephrased in the notation of the present paper) in the following theorem.